 Between budding spring blooms and earth day celebrations, it’s natural to have eco-living on the brain.
-While this year’s Earth Day activities may have been a little different than most years’, there are still ways you can actively go green and commemorate eco-friendly living.
-Here are some ways to embrace green living while staying at home.
+While this year’s Earth Day activities may have finally ramped up to be more similar to years past, there are other ways you can actively go green and commemorate eco-friendly living.
+Here are some ways to embrace green living without having to leave your own front door.

 Stuck at home with nothing to do?
 Now is the time to finally take those quick steps to switch to a paperless bill pay option.
 Most lenders, utility services offer the option if you ask–just make sure to sign up for a truly paperless option.
 Some services will still send you paper statements unless you specify that you would like to go electronic only.
 If you rent, don’t forget to check with your landlord, because you may even be able to pay your rent online–meaning no wasting money on paper checks, stamps, and envelopes.